Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 15-Displays the number of lines that contain the pattern "bin" in the file /etc/passwd.

 File 16-Displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.

+File 17-Displays all the lines in the file /etc/passwd that do not contain the pattern "bin".

+File 18-Displays all the lines of the file /etc/ssh/sshdconfig starting with a letter.